 Hardness in water is defined as the sum of the calcium and magnesium concentrations, expressed as calcium carbonate.
 The hardness of the water varies with the amounts of these salts.
-It is no longer an issue with laundry since most modern detergents contain water softeners.

 The earth's terrain is rich in mineral content.
 Subterranean and surface waters absorb some of these minerals.
 Absorbed minerals include compounds of calcium and magnesium carbonates, bicarbonates, sulfates and chlorides.
 These naturally occurring minerals give water its hardness.